fzhangcode/rvd/results/2013-11-26-plot_posterior_prior_over_M_rvd29_rvd30/Notebook.md

 Conclusions
 -----------------
-From the figures, The posterior distribution shows normal and stable.
+From the figures, (1) The posterior distribution shows normal and stable.
 It doesn't show a peak at some unreasonable point or a strange shape.
+(2) The Jeffreys' prior shows more information than the lognormal prior (flat) from the posterior curve.
+And the prior distribution wants to search for a small value for M, but the posterior shows a peak there.
+Interesting!

 Background
 -----------------